DeviceIoControl/Win32-GUI-Windows-Framework/README.md

 # Win32-GUI-Windows-Framework
 Basic C++ Windows GUI Framework

-**NOTE: _No code is available yet._ The code is too buggy and messy to put into repository right now.**
+**NOTE: _No code is available yet._ The code is too buggy and messy to put into the repository right now.**

 ### Relatively small GUI framework for Windows created by ME!